mastadle/openMMC/README.md

 ## Programming

 ### OpenOCD
 Flashing the MMC microcontroller via SWD/JTAG is supported for CMSIS-DAP and Jlink compatible probes through OpenOCD.
 You can specify the debug probe with the flag `-DDEBUG_PROBE=<probe_name>`, valid options are `cmsis-dap` (default) and `jlink`.
+If you want to use the JTAG protocol instead of SWD, you can use `-DOPENOCD_TRANSPORT=jtag`.

-	cmake ~/openmmc/ -DBOARD=afc -DVERSION=3.1 -DDEBUG_PROBE=cmsis-dap
+	cmake ~/openmmc/ -DBOARD=afc -DVERSION=3.1 -DDEBUG_PROBE=cmsis-dap -DOPENOCD_TRANSPORT=swd

 This will create a `openocd.cfg` file in `<build_dir>/out`.

 To flash the application firmware only, run

 	make program_app

 To flash the bootloader firmware only, run